Skip to content

 Vincent

 In 2012, after graduating from DIG’s Farmer Field School program in Lwala, Vincent became a facilitator.
-He leads our market and value addition programs.
-Vincent has shown success working with young mothers on nutrition sensitive agriculture and cooking for their families.
-As the only male lead on our Kenya team and father to a young daughter, Vincent has become a champion of women’s empowerment both personally and professionally.
+He has since become a Lead Facilitator, mentoring others and spearheading our market and value addition programs.
+Vincent brings passion and energy to all aspects of his work and seen great success supporting young mothers to build nutritious and profitable gardens.
+As father to a young daughter, Vincent has become a champion of women’s empowerment both personally and professionally.

 Millicent